bwogit/CI_PP2_GAME/README.md

 15. I want the user to land on 404 error page if they navigate to url that does not exist
 16. I want user to be able to contact me and provide their feedback

+### Colour Scheme

+The colour scheme across the screens was kept simple and consistent as to allow accessibility.
+- Game - Win is green and a loss(computer wins) is red
+- Quizz - right answer is green, wrong anser is red